prateeksha9/wearable-navigation/README.md

    and decides what “state” the system is in (e.g., normal walking, near obstacle, waiting to cross, safe to cross, fall detected).

-6. Based on the current state, the system activates the **vibration motor** (and optionally audio) with different patterns, and in the case of a fall, can trigger an **SOS alert** after a short confirmation period.
+6. Based on the current state, the system activates the **vibration motor** (and buzzer/audio) with different patterns.
+In the case of a **fall detected and confirmed**:
+   - The **buzzer is activated** to draw attention from people nearby.
+   - An **SOS SMS is sent via Twilio** to a configured emergency contact, providing a remote alert that the user may need help.

 This design keeps inference and decision-making **on the edge**, enabling faster and more reliable responses than a cloud-dependent solution.